BananaAccounting/General/SampleApps/README.md

 This app will show the daily balance for a specified account and month

+##calcinterest.js
+This app calculate the interst debit and credit for the account and with the tax rate you specify.

 ##comparestwoaccountingfiles.js

 This app will show the differences between two accounting files.
 It is very useful when at some point it is needed to compare data of two files.